Stephen Leacock Building, Room 712

 Economic sociology; welfare states and labour markets; the relation between sociology and economics; contemporary sociological theory

 Professor, at McGill since 1984.
-He has taught at the University of Alberta (1982-1984) and been visiting research fellow at the Swedish Institute for Social Research (1988-1990 and 1991-1992) and the Amsterdam School of Social Science Research (1997-1998), a visiting professor at the Vienna Institute for Advanced Studies (2001), and a European Union Marie Curie Incoming International Fellow at SISWO/ Social Policy Research and the Amsterdam Institute for Advanced Labour Studies (AIAS) (2004-2005).
+He has taught at the University of Alberta (1982-1984) and been visiting research fellow at the Swedish Institute for Social Research (1988-1990 and 1991-1992) and the Amsterdam School of Social Science Research (1997-1998), visiting professor at the Vienna Institute for Advanced Studies (2001), European Union Marie Curie Incoming International Fellow at SISWO/ Social Policy Research and the Amsterdam Institute for Advanced Labour Studies (AIAS) (2004-2005), Visiting Professor at the Centre de l’économie de la Sorbonne, Paris, (2009) and at the Department of Sociology of the Universitat Autònoma de Barcelona (2012-2013).

 Professor van den Berg is interested in supervising graduate work on topics in political economy, the welfare state, labour markets and industrial sociology, the sociology of the economy, and the problematic status of sociology as "science."
-He has worked with graduate students on wide range of topics, including the new Russian business class and liberal democracy; the movement to canadianize sociology; physical attractiveness and earnings; forestry worker transition in Sweden and BC; welfare states and European integration; sex segregation in the labour market; adult education and training and labour market prospects; press coverage of controversies about the environment; and punishment as a social institution.
-Professor van den Berg teaches courses on contemporary sociological theory, sociology of the welfare state, sociology of work and industry and economic sociology.
+He has worked with graduate students on wide range of topics, including the new Russian business class and liberal democracy; the movement to Canadianize sociology; physical attractiveness and earnings; the sociology of US Supreme Court decisions; implementation of the single-currency regime in the EU; press coverage of controversies about the environment; the 2008 financial crisis and bank bailouts; the sociology of road safety policy.
+Professor van den Berg teaches courses on contemporary sociological theory, sociology of the welfare state and economic sociology.

 The Immanent Utopia: From Marxism on the State to the State of Marxism.
 Princeton, N.J.: Princeton University Press, 1988.
 Republished, with a new introduction, by Transaction Publishers, Brunswick, NJ, 2003.

 Labour market Regimes and Patterns of Flexibility: A Sweden-Canada Comparison, Lund: Arkiv.
 1997.
-Axel van den Berg, Bengt Furker and Leif Johansson.
+Axel van den Berg, Bengt Furåker and Leif Johansson.

 La théorie du choix rationnel contre les sciences sociales?
 Bilan des débats contemporains , special theme issue of Sociologie et sociétés, Vol.XXXIV, No. 1, Spring 2002.
 Axel van den Berg and André Blais, eds.